fabferri/az-pattern/s2s-vpn-vnets/README.md

    ms.date="18/01/2020"
    ms.author="fabferri" />

-# Azure ARM template to create site-to-site VPN between VNets
+# Azure ARM templates to create site-to-site VPN between VNets
 This post contains different ARM templates to create site-to-site VPN between Azure VNets.
 The ARM templates are stored in different folders:
-* **s2s-vpn-2vpngtw-2tunnels**: contains ARM template to create site-to-site VPN between two VNets.
+* folder **s2s-vpn-2vpngtw-2tunnels**: contains ARM templates to create site-to-site VPN between two VNets.
 The Azure VPN gateway are deployed in configuration active-active.
-The script creates two different VNets in two different Azure regions.
-In each gateway subnet is create a VPN Gateway.
+The script creates two different VNets in two different Azure regions specified by paramenters **location1, location2**.
+In each gateway subnet is created a VPN Gateway.
 A total nuber of 2 IPSec tunnels are established between the Azure VPN Gateways.
 In each VNet is create a single Azure VM.
 The network configuration is reported in the diagram:

 [![1]][1]

-* **s2s-vpn-3vpngtw-4tunnels**: contains ARM template to create site-to-site VPN between three VNets.
+* folder **s2s-vpn-3vpngtw-4tunnels**: contains ARM templates to create site-to-site VPN between three VNets.
 The Azure VPN gateways are all deployed in configuration active-active.
-The script creates three different VNets in three Azure regions (specified in the ARM template as **location1, location2, location3**).
+The script creates three different VNets in three Azure regions (specified in the ARM template by paramenters **location1, location2, location3**).
 In each gateway subnet is create a VPN Gateway.
    * a vpnGtw1 is created in a vnet1
    * a vpnGtw2 is created in a vnet2
    * a vpnGtw3 is created in a vnet3